10 Must-Do Side Trips to Maximize Your First (Or Next) Tokyo Adventure

 Kawasaki

 Wedged between the megacity giants of Yokohama and Tokyo, Kawasaki is used to getting overlooked and overshadowed.
-Spend just a day here, though, and this city of 1.5 million people might well surprise you with its lesser-known & unique charms.
+Spend just a day here, though, and we think this city of 1.5 million people might well surprise you with its lesser-known & unique charms.

 Cyber Kowloon Walled City - 12.
 Cyber Kowloon Walled City neonsign - Warehouse Kawasaki, 2014-06-02 (by Ken OHYAMA)